Want to browse some vintage Chelsea shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have nearly 800 classic Chelsea shirts and pieces of kit from 1971 to the present day.
+They have nearly 800 classic Chelsea shirts and pieces of kit from the 70s to the present day.

-These include the 1978-81 home shirt (above), worn by the likes of Peter Osgood, Colin Lee and Ray Wilkins when England World Cup hero Geoff Hurst was manager and the club was ensconced in the old Second Division.
+These include the 1978-81 home shirt (above left), worn by the likes of Peter Osgood, Colin Lee and Ray Wilkins when England World Cup hero Geoff Hurst was manager and the club was ensconced in the old Second Division.

 Hurst had taken over from another footballing legend, Danny Blanchflower.
 Hurst didn’t last long himself and before he was sacked and replaced by John Neal.

-There is also the 1981-83 home shirt, with its classic vintage design as made by Le Coq Sportif.
+There is also the 1981-83 home shirt (above right), with its classic vintage design as made by Le Coq Sportif.

-By this time the club had moved on from Geoff Hurst but were struggling under boss John Neal, still in Division Two.
+By this time the players were donning this retro football shirt the club had moved on from Geoff Hurst but were struggling under boss John Neal, still in Division Two.

 During this period Ken Bates bought the club for £1.
 As Bates later pointed out the club were in a perilous financial states losing apparently £12,000 a week – he described Chelsea at that time as “a social club with a little football played on a Saturday”.